cjcarlson/embarcadero/README.md

 - stepwise variable elimination
 - AUC calculation
 It's aggressively incomplete, with more to come hopefully - and if people think they would like to help, that would be welcome!
 I'm hoping to write this up for _Methods in Ecology & Evolution_ sometime this year.

+__Why is it called embarcadero?__
+Because of Embarcadero BART station, and because I'm homesick for Humphry Slocombe.